Embird Embroidery Software

 Parameters - Mesh

 This chapter provides a comprehensive guide to the parameters for Mesh objects within Embird Studio NEXT.
-It details how to control the appearance of loosely stitched mesh fills, suitable for stippling and ornamental designs.
-The chapter explains various settings including range of mesh fill types such as Stippling and Tiles, common settings like layer control and stitch length, artistic effects, and geometric transformations.
-Furthermore, it discusses the Single Layer setting and its impact on the stitching process and potential for conversion onto the outline objects.
+It details how to control the appearance of low-density mesh fills, which are suitable for stippling and ornamental designs.
+The following sections explain various configurations, including mesh fill types such as Stippling and Tiles, common settings like layer control and stitch length, artistic effects, and geometric transformations.
+Furthermore, this guide discusses the Single Layer setting, its impact on the stitching process, and the potential for converting mesh paths into outline objects.

 Fill Span

-Some types of mesh allow setting the fill Span.
+Specific mesh types allow for the configuration of the fill Span.

-The Span defines the extent of the fill with respect to the object contours.
-Possible values are Overflow, Cropped, and Interior.
+The Span defines the extent of the fill relative to the object contours.
+The available values are Overflow, Cropped, and Interior.

-In the case of Overflow fill, you may want to exclude object contours from the mesh.
-This can be done in the Common Settings tab.
+When utilizing the Overflow fill, it may be necessary to exclude object contours from the mesh.
+This adjustment is located in the Common Settings tab.

-Depending on the fill type, the Overflow and Interior spans may use an origin point as the start point.
-If an origin point is not defined, or if it is outside of the object's contour, or if it is inside a hole, the fill may not be generated.
-In such a case, place the origin point inside the object.
+Depending on the fill type, Overflow and Interior spans may use an origin point as the starting position.
+If an origin point is undefined, positioned outside the object contour, or located within a hole, the fill may fail to generate.
+In such instances, place the origin point inside the object boundaries.

-In the case of the Overflow and Interior spans, the fill may not be generated if the gap between mesh paths or the cell size is too large, and the path elements do not fit inside the object.
-In such a case, decrease the gap value (or cell size) or enlarge the object.
+For Overflow and Interior spans, the fill may not generate if the gap between mesh paths or the cell size is too large to fit the path elements within the object.
+To resolve this, decrease the gap value (or cell size) or increase the size of the object.

-The Span setting is ignored if the fill has a Single Layer switch that is turned on.
+The Span setting is ignored if the Single Layer switch is enabled.

 Mesh - Overflow